cybera/fellowship-iris-example/report/DemoScript.md

 Git, however, is designed primarily for version controlling more traditional line-by-line programs and only knows how to work with lines of text.
-If you never collaborated on a notebook with someone you'd never have merge conflicts in a notebook and you might not notice this fact.
-If you ever have to merge changes from two people (say in a pull request) you will discover that this is difficult.
+If you never collaborate on a notebook with someone you'd never have merge conflicts in a notebook and you might not notice this fact.
+If you ever
+*have* to merge changes from two people (say in a pull request) you will discover that this is difficult.

+### Demo Example

 In the demo, I showed how to use a command line tool called nbdime which has git integration support